+A qualifier for receiving the monthly AHT incentive is achieving the below agreed upon landed rates in Empath:

+Banded and Costco Empath Landed Rate

+Target 94%

 ATTACHMENT 1 TO ANNEX 2-A OF EXHIBIT 2

 SPECIALTY OPERATIONS TAT MATRIX

 Active Queues: The TAT of the following active queues are measured by the overall TAT which is greater than ninety percent (90%) of cases worked within three (3) Business Days.
 The parties may review the following list quarterly and update this list via the Change Management process as necessary.